andyarvanitis/purescript-native/README.md

 #### Getting Started
 This assumes you are running macOS (OS X) or a Unix-like system (Linux, *BSD, etc.).

 1. Make sure you have developer tools for your system installed.
 For macOS, you'll need a recent version of Xcode.
-For Linux, etc., you need gcc 4.9.2 or later, including g++ support.
-You can also use clang 3.5 or later, but it still requires gcc for its C++ standard libraries.
+For Linux, etc., you can use clang 3.5 or later, or gcc/g++ 4.9.2 or later.

 2. Create a working directory wherever you like, and a `src` subdirectory under it, which will be where you will place your own PureScript source files.